-On this day in 1940, General Charles de Gaulle, having set up headquarters in England upon the establishment of a puppet government in his native France, is recognized as the leader of the Free French Forces, dedicated to the defeat of Germany and the liberation of all France.
+On June 28, 1940, General Charles de Gaulle, having set up headquarters in England upon the establishment of a puppet government in his native France, is recognized as the leader of the Free French Forces, dedicated to the defeat of Germany and the liberation of all France.

 For Charles de Gaulle, fighting Germans was an old story.
 He sustained multiple injuries fighting at Verdun in World War I. He escaped German POW camps five times, only to be recaptured each time.
 (At 6 feet 4 inches in height, it was hard for de Gaulle to remain inconspicuous.)